canalplus/rx-player/doc/api/loadVideo_options.md

   url: textTrackURL, // {string} The url on which the complete text track can be
                      // obtained

-  language: "en", // {string} The language the text track is in
+  language: "eng", // {string} The language the text track is in
-                  // (ISO639-1 or ISO639-2 string)
+                   // (ISO 639-1, ISO 639-2 or ISO 639-3 language code)

   closedCaption: false // {Boolean} Whether the text track is a closed caption
                        // for the hard of hearing